|Why UTD?||Current Students|

 For what careers will this PhD prepare me?

 The psychological sciences PhD program is an experimental psychology program and provides training for a career in teaching and research.
-Former graduates have successfully acquired university faculty positions, as well as research positions in hospitals, school systems and research institutes.
+Former graduates have successfully acquired university faculty positions, as well as research positions in hospitals, school systems, healthcare start-ups, and research institutes.
 Graduates have also worked in applied research settings, conducting program evaluation research with education and intervention programs.

 Does UT Dallas have a clinical psychology or counseling program?